Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 On your turn, tou can move a distance equal to yout Speed or less.
 Or you can decide not to move.

-Your movement can include Climbing, Crawling, Jumping, and Swimming.
-These different modes of movement can be combined with your regular movement, or they can constitute your entire move.
+Your Movement can include Climbing, Crawling, Jumping, and Swimming.
+These different modes of Movement can be combined with your regular Movement, or they can constitute your entire move.

 However you're moving with your Speed, you deduct the distance of each part of your move from it until it is used up or until you are done moving, whichever comes first.